ycui1-mda/abstcal/README.md

 identify a study subject.
 The visit column stores the visits.
 The date column stores the dates for the visits.

-__Note:__ The name of this visit dataset is nominal.
-It does not only refer to actual in-person and telephone visits, it also refers to other important milestones or timepoints (e.g., Target Quit Day) in clinical cessation trials.
-Thus, the visit dataset should incluse all these visits that you need to calculate abstinence.
-Relatedly, this package has a pre-processing tool that allows you to create "virtual" visits based on existing visits.
-You can find the instruction on this feature at the end of this page.

 ***

 id | visit | date